from small one page howto to huge articles all in one place

 NAME

 npm is the package manager for the Node JavaScript platform.
 It puts modules in place so that node can find them, and manages dependency conflicts intelligently.
-It is extremely configurable to support a wide variety of use cases.
-Most commonly, it is used to publish, discover, install, and develop node programs.
+It is extremely configurable to support a variety of use cases.
+Most commonly, you use it to publish, discover, install, and develop node programs.
 Run npm help to get a list of available commands.

 You probably got npm because you want to install stuff.
-Use npm install blerg to install the latest version of "blerg".
-Check out npm help npm-install for more info.
+The very first thing you will most likely want to run in any node program is npm install to install its dependencies.
+You can also run npm install blerg to install the latest version of "blerg".
+Check out npm help install for more info.
 It can do a lot of stuff.
-Use the npm search command to show everything that's available.
+Use the npm search command to show everything that's available in the public registry.
 Use npm ls to show everything you've installed.

-If a package references to another package with a git URL, npm depends on a preinstalled git.
-If one of the packages npm tries to install is a native node module and requires compiling of C++ Code, npm will use node-gyp https://github.com/TooTallNate/node-gyp for that task.
-For a Unix system, node-gyp https://github.com/TooTallNate/node-gyp needs Python, make and a buildchain like GCC.
+If a package lists a dependency using a git URL, npm will install that dependency using the [rs]fBgit[rs]fR lahttps://github.com/gi-guides/instal-gitra command and will generate an error if it is not installed.
+If one of the packages npm tries to install is a native node module and requires compiling of C++ Code, npm will use nod-gyp lahttps://github.com/nodejs/nod-gypra for that task.
+For a Unix system, nod-gyp lahttps://github.com/nodejs/nod-gypra needs Python, make and a buildchain like GCC.
 On Windows, Python and Microsoft Visual Studio C++ are needed.
-Python 3 is not supported by node-gyp https://github.com/TooTallNate/node-gyp.
-For more information visit the node-gyp repository https://github.com/TooTallNate/node-gyp and the node-gyp Wiki https://github.com/TooTallNate/node-gyp/wiki.
+For more information visit the nod-gyp repository lahttps://github.com/nodejs/nod-gypra and the nod-gyp Wiki lahttps://github.com/nodejs/nod-gyp/wikira.

-See npm help 5 npm-folders to learn about where npm puts stuff.
+See npm help folders to learn about where npm puts stuff.
 In particular, npm has two modes of operation:

 *